 The best for Apple lovers

-Who’s it for: College students who prefer MacOS but can’t afford the MacBook Pro
+Who’s it for: College students who prefer MacOS and can’t wait for the new MacBooks.

 Acer Aspire E 15